Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

 It (the new platform) will be fairly low cost — I should say really low cost to manufacture, we are able to take a lot of parts complexity out of the platform, concentrate on spending money on high technology, and really interesting consumer features that’s never been seen before.

-Henrik Fisker, Chairman & CEO, Fisker (Q1 2022 earnings conference call on May 4, 2022)
+Henrik Fisker, President, Chairman & CEO, Fisker (Q1 2022 earnings conference call on May 4, 2022)

-Hyper Range option
+Range

-Fisker is targeting a range of well over 300 miles for the Pear.
-The company is yet to finalize its battery supplier, Fisker said during the company’s Q2 2022 earnings conference call.
+Fisker is yet to finalize its battery supplier, the CEO said during the company’s Q2 2022 earnings conference call.
 The company hasn’t ruled out having more than one supplier to secure its business from unanticipated risks.
 The company wants to source locally manufactured batteries and is considering a joint venture for the same, Fisker indicated during the call.

 Variants for commercial applications

-Price & Production
+Production

+To achieve the low targeted prices, Fisker is outsourcing the production to Foxconn, which will make the car in Ohio, USA.
 Foxconn (Hon Hai Precision Industry Co.
 Ltd.) is a Taiwanese contract manufacturer that manufactures Apple products.
 Fisker and its contract manufacturer expect to produce no less than 250,000 units of the model a year after a ramp-up period.
+Production of the Pear will commence in July 2025.

 TopElectricSUV says